-Then there’s Shifter, a mod that adds further depth to an already deep game and exists to, in its creator’s words, “remove the suck” from the the illuminati sends a squad of men in black to kill your brother base game.
+Then there’s Shifter, a mod that adds further depth to an already deep game and exists to, in its creator’s words, “remove the suck” from the base game.
 It introduces a skill point system that rewards you for feats the vanilla game would ignore, like taking out a room full of men in black.
 It makes enemies smarter and tougher.
 And it gives weapons alternate fire modes, including launching napalm bombs with the flamethrower.
 Again, installing this will seriously alter the game, so think carefully before trying it—especially if it’s your first playthrough.
 Some people don’t like Shifter or Revision at all, but that’s exactly what PC gaming, and Deus Ex, are all about: choice.

 The game is still totally playable without any mods, of course.
 But you might have to dig through some forums to find out how to get it running at modern resolutions.
 The Game of the Year edition (whatever that means) is often on sale for a tiny amount of money on Steam, so if you’ve never played it before, there’s really no excuse.

 There’s a long-running internet joke that whenever Deus Ex is mentioned on a forum, someone will reinstall it.
 And it’s something you should consider.
-Because 16 years later, even if the visuals don’t hold up, the game definitely still does.
+Because even if the visuals don’t hold up, the game definitely still does.